sjoerdvankreel/firefly-synth-2/static/Manual.md

 <a id="73BABDF5-AF1C-436D-B3AD-3481FD1AB5D6"></a>
 ### Oscillator

-The graph plot for oscillators is an oscilloscope.
+The graph plot for oscillators is an oscilloscope.<br/>
+For engine visualization, plots higher notes (relative to C4) as shorter and lower notes as longer.

 #### Main section
 Contains controls common to all oscillator types.